dagayveggi/HotelManagementSystem/README.md

 ### Deploying:
 `cd` into the repository and `fbs freeze` which will generate a `target` file.
 Open that file and go into the `HotelManagementSystem` file and run `HotelManagementSystem.exe`

+### A note about myself:
+I'm 18 years old and I make management software for various businesses and startups.